USS NORMANDY CG 60

 September 15, USS Normandy departed Naval Station Norfolk for Group Sail operations as part of the USS Theodore Roosevelt (CVN 71) Carrier Strike Group (CSG) 12.

-November 20, The Normandy departed homeport for a day-long Board of Inspection and Survey (INSURV) assessment; Underway for a Composite Training Unit Exercise (COMPTUEX) on Jan.
-7, 2015.
+November 20, The Normandy departed homeport for a day-long Board of Inspection and Survey (INSURV) assessment; Underway for a Composite Training Unit Exercise (COMPTUEX) from Jan.
+7 through Feb.
+6, 2015.